Menu

 How Many Lumens Per Square Foot Do You Need for a Low Bay Industrial Space?

-What's the Best Way to Get Rid of Shadows in Between Fixtures?
+What’s the Best Way to Eliminate Shadows Between Fixtures?

 Sample Low Bay Lighting Plans and Heatmaps